Best Beaches In Manuel Antonio

 Striking dark rocks spot the coastline and continue into the water, so consider bringing good water shoes along with snorkeling gear.
 The diverse rock formations attract an abundance of aquatic life.
 While swimming or snorkeling, look for bright tropical fish and gliding turtles around the reef.

-A variety of vendors set up shop along the beach, so you can rent kayaks, paddle boards or lounge chairs.
+During the high season, mobile vendors set up shop along the beach, so you can rent kayaks, paddleboards or lounge chairs.
 Once you reach the beach, you can grab scrumptious food from one of the many stalls and sip on a blackberry margarita as you watch the surf wash up on the sand.

 Whether you want a high-energy adventure or a relaxing day on the sand, Playa Biesanz has something to offer everyone: